Levy Mwanawasa: Personal life

 Mwanawasa married Maureen Mwanawasa on 7 May 1987, and they remained married until his death.
-He had seven children: Miriam, Patrick, Lorna, Chipokota Mwanawasa, Matolo, Lubona and Ntembe.
-Miriam and Patrick were from his first marriage.
+He had seven children: Miriam, Patrick, Lorna, Chipokota, Matolo, Lubona and Ntembe.
 His wife was a baptised member of the Jehovah's Witnesses but has since been disfellowshiped because of her active role in politics.
 It is against the faith of Jehovah's Witnesses to take part or sides in politics.

 He became Baptist in 2005 and was baptized at Twin Palm Baptist Church in Lusaka.

 In September 2007, Mwanawasa travelled to Arkansas in the United States to give a speech at Harding University in Searcy and received an honorary doctorate from the college.
 While in Arkansas, he addressed students and press at the University of Arkansas Clinton School of Public Service about social, economic, and political development in Zambia and the region with specific attention paid to HIV/AIDS in Africa and President Mugabe of Zimbabwe.